19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Removal of officer of holder of capital markets services licence

+97\.—(1) Notwithstanding the provisions of any other written law —

+(a) a holder of a capital markets services licence shall not, without the prior written consent of the Authority, permit a person to act as its executive officer; and

-97\.—(1) Where the Authority is satisfied that an officer of a holder of a capital markets services licence —
+(b) a holder of a capital markets services licence which is incorporated in Singapore shall not, without the prior written consent of the Authority, permit a person to act as its director,

-(a) has wilfully contravened or wilfully caused that holder to contravene this Act;

-(b) has without reasonable excuse failed to enforce compliance with this Act;

-(c) has failed to discharge the duties or functions of his office;
+if the person —

+(i) has been convicted, whether in Singapore or elsewhere, of an offence committed before, on or after the date of commencement of section 9(1)(j) of the Financial Institutions (Miscellaneous Amendments) Act 2013, being an offence —

+(A) involving fraud or dishonesty;

+(B) the conviction for which involved a finding that he had acted fraudulently or dishonestly; or

+(C) that is specified in the Third Schedule to the Registration of Criminals Act (Cap.
+268);

-(d) is an undischarged bankrupt whether in Singapore or elsewhere;
+(ii) is an undischarged bankrupt, whether in Singapore or elsewhere;

-(e) has had execution against him in respect of a judgment debt returned unsatisfied in whole or in part;
+(iii) has had execution against him in respect of a judgment debt returned unsatisfied in whole or in part;

-(f) has, whether in Singapore or elsewhere, entered into a compromise or scheme of arrangement with his creditors, being a compromise or scheme of arrangement that is still in operation;
+(iv) has, whether in Singapore or elsewhere, entered into a compromise or scheme of arrangement with his creditors, being a compromise or scheme of arrangement that is still in operation;

-[2/2009 wef 26/11/2010]

-(fa) has had a prohibition order under section 101A made by the Authority against him that remains in force;
+(v) has had a prohibition order under section 59 of the Financial Advisers Act (Cap.
+110), section 35V of the Insurance Act (Cap.
+142) or section 101A made against him that remains in force; or

-[2/2009 wef 26/11/2010]

-(g) has been convicted, whether in Singapore or elsewhere, of an offence involving fraud or dishonesty or the conviction for which involved a finding that he had acted fraudulently or dishonestly; or

-[2/2009 wef 26/11/2010]

-(h) is not a fit and proper person for such office,

-[2/2009 wef 26/11/2010]
+(vi) has been a director of, or directly concerned in the management of, a regulated financial institution, whether in Singapore or elsewhere —

+(A) which is being or has been wound up by a court; or

+(B) the approval, authorisation, designation, recognition, registration or licence of which has been withdrawn, cancelled or revoked by the Authority or, in the case of a regulated financial institution in a foreign country or territory, by the regulatory authority in that foreign country or territory.

+[Act 10 of 2013 wef 18/04/2013]

+(1A) Notwithstanding the provisions of any other written law, where the Authority is satisfied that a director of a holder of a capital markets services licence which is incorporated in Singapore, or an executive officer of a holder of a capital markets services licence —

+(a) has wilfully contravened or wilfully caused the holder to contravene any provision of this Act;

+(b) has, without reasonable excuse, failed to secure the compliance of the holder with this Act, the Monetary Authority of Singapore Act (Cap.
+186) or any of the written laws set out in the Schedule to that Act; or

+(c) has failed to discharge any of the duties of his office,

-the Authority may, if it thinks it necessary in the interest of the public, or section of the public or for the protection of investors direct by notice in writing that holder to remove the officer from office or employment, and that holder shall comply with such notice notwithstanding the provisions of section 152 of the Companies Act (Cap.
-50).
+the Authority may, if it thinks it necessary in the interests of the public or a section of the public or for the protection of investors, by notice in writing to the holder, direct the holder to remove the director or executive officer, as the case may be, from his office or employment within such period as may be specified by the Authority in the notice, and the holder shall comply with the notice.

-[1/2005]
+[Act 10 of 2013 wef 18/04/2013]

-(2) Without prejudice to any other matter that the Authority may consider relevant, the Authority shall, in determining whether an officer of a holder of a capital markets services licence has failed to discharge the duties or functions of his office for the purposes of subsection (1)(c), have regard to such criteria as may be prescribed or as may be specified in written directions.
+(2) Without prejudice to any other matter that the Authority may consider relevant, the Authority shall, when determining whether a director or an executive officer of a holder of a capital markets services licence has failed to discharge the duties of his office for the purposes of subsection (1A)(c), have regard to such criteria as may be prescribed or as may be specified in written directions.

+[Act 10 of 2013 wef 18/04/2013]

-(3) Subject to subsection (4), the Authority shall not direct a holder of a capital markets services licence to remove from office or employment an officer under this section without giving that holder an opportunity to be heard.
+(3) The Authority shall not direct a holder of a capital markets services licence to remove a person from his office under subsection (1A) without giving the holder an opportunity to be heard.

-[1/2005]

-(4) The Authority may direct a holder of a capital markets services licence to remove an officer from its office or employment under subsection (1) on any of the following grounds without giving the holder an opportunity to be heard:

-(a) the officer is an undischarged bankrupt, whether in Singapore or elsewhere;

-(aa) a prohibition order under section 101A has been made by the Authority, and remains in force, against the officer;

-[2/2009 wef 26/11/2010]

-(b) the officer has been convicted, whether in Singapore or elsewhere, of an offence —

-(i) involving fraud or dishonesty or the conviction for which involved a finding that he had acted fraudulently or dishonestly; and

-(ii) punishable with imprisonment for a term of 3 months or more.

-[16/2003]
+[Act 10 of 2013 wef 18/04/2013]

+(4) [Deleted by Act 10 of 2013 wef 18/04/2013]

-(5) Where the Authority directs a holder of a capital markets services licence to remove from office or employment an officer under subsection (1), the Authority need not give that officer an opportunity to be heard.
+(5) Where the Authority directs a holder of a capital markets services licence to remove a person from his office or employment under subsection (1A), the Authority need not give that person an opportunity to be heard.

+[Act 10 of 2013 wef 18/04/2013]

 (6) No criminal or civil liability shall be incurred by —